-My wife’s lack of enthusiasm notwithstanding, I knew that such an honor called for nothing less than my very best backpacking T-shirt, one without holes and stains of course, and my cleanest pair of hiking boots.
+My wife’s lack of enthusiasm notwithstanding, I knew that such an honor, being given the chance to walk with President George H.W.
+Bush in the forest, called for nothing less than my very best backpacking T-shirt — one without holes and stains of course, and my cleanest pair of hiking boots.
 Secrecy, for obvious reasons, shrouded the visit.
 I had been told to drive to Bakersfield, Calif., where our chosen group of journalists would get instructions as to where to rendezvous with drivers who would then escort us to the president and the designated hiking trail.
 I wondered if a president has to stand in line like the rest of us for a permit?
 Probably not.

 The phone call came through late that night detailing final instructions for our morning hike with President Bush, complete with inexplicable static (were there official ears listening in?).
 At 6:30 a.m. we climbed into two Isuzu Troopers – hmmm, driving in a Japanese vehicle to visit an American president when everyone was clamoring “buy American?”
 Interesting election-year strategy!
 Still, we arrived at the first checkpoint without incident – perhaps explaining the vehicle choice.

 There, the U.S. Forest Service’s (USFS) finest greeted us, complete with no sense of humor – apparently a requisite if you are to provide security for the president.
 The other requirement, as I quickly discovered, is to have no apparent idea what is going on.
 It took the better part of five minutes to explain that we were journalists, invited to hike with the president, and that the invitation had come from the White House Press Office.
 The USFS officer had to get on and off his radio numerous times before, finally, waving us through to the next checkpoint.
 And so it went.